MuzhdaN/conf-website/README.md

 ## Project Overview

-This static website was designed and implemented for the AUAF's STEM Division to facilitate the hosting of a conference where researchers from across Afghanistan will present their work.
+This static website was designed and created for the AUAF's STEM Division to facilitate the hosting of a conference where researchers from across Afghanistan will present their work.
 The website was created on April 11, 2021, with a focus on simplicity and user engagement.

 [View live project here](https://muzhdan.github.io/conf-website/)